PlagueHO/CosmosDB/docs/Get-CosmosDbUserDefinedFunction.md

 ```

 ### -Id
-This is the Id of the stored procedure to delete.
+This is the id of the user defined functions to return.

 ```yaml
 Type: String